Thinking about making a career change at 30 and wondering if it’s too late?

 Figuring out what you want, both professionally and personally, will help you identify the types of roles and industries that align with who you are.

-I’m a huge fan of journaling; I started journaling when I was stuck in my old career and it helped me understand so many things of what I was feeling, and also uncover what I wanted to do next.
+I’m a huge fan of journaling; I started journaling when I was stuck in my old career, and it helped me understand so many things about what I was feeling and also uncover what I wanted to do next.

 That’s why I created a set of journaling workbooks called Self-Discovery Bundle to help you: